Dopex - Project Breakdown | Revelo Intel

 Decentralized Competitors

-Opyn provides powerful investment strategies for DeFi, built on squeeth, a perpetual Options system that allows for unbounded upward leverage and no liquidation of long holdings
+Opyn provides powerful investment strategies for DeFi, built on squeeth, a perpetual options system that allows for unbounded upward leverage and no liquidation of long holdings

 They provide a range of similar products and utilize a reverse Dutch auction mechanism that is thoughtfully designed, enabling partial collateralization, which is similar to Atlantic Options.
 However, as the majority of its TVL is on the Ethereum mainnet, the majority of users will have to deal with latency and gas fees that are uncompetitive when compared to Arbitrum.

-Opyn mostly provides Options based on Ethereum, whereas Dopex’s SSOVs cover Options on a wide range of major alternative layer-1 blockchain networks, as well as additional products like gOHM.
+Opyn mostly provides options based on Ethereum, whereas Dopex’s SSOVs cover options on a wide range of major alternative layer-1 blockchain networks, as well as additional products like gOHM.

 Lyra

 Lyra operates on the L2 Optimism layer and is likely the most comparable rival to Dopex.
-The system trades Options in a similar way to Dopex, but the underlying assets may differ.
+The system trades options in a similar way to Dopex, but the underlying assets may differ.

 Hegic

-Despite being the first to implement the liquidity pool model in DeFi Options, Hegic is currently not considered a significant rival to Opyn or Dopex.
+Despite being the first to implement the liquidity pool model in DeFi options, Hegic is currently not considered a significant rival to Opyn or Dopex.
 Hegic’s reputation declined significantly after two significant smart contract bugs happened in Q2 2020, where a typo caused $30,000 worth of ETH to become permanently frozen in a smart contract, and a bug enabled risk-free arbitrage.

 Ribbon Finance

 Ribbon operates as a structured product protocol, which is different from Dopex.
-Dopex’s SSOVs require users to choose a Strike price, while Ribbon allows its users to set and forget.
-Ribbon uses its deposits to underwrite Options on another protocol (Opyn), whereas Dopex writes Options on its own protocol.
+Dopex’s SSOVs require users to choose a strike price, while Ribbon allows its users to set and forget.
+Ribbon uses its deposits to underwrite options on another protocol (Opyn), whereas Dopex writes options on its own protocol.
 If Ribbon has a counterpart in the Dopex ecosystem, it would be JonesDAO, which more closely resembles a structured product.

 Centralized Competitors

-In terms of open interest (OI), Options products are still significantly underutilized relative to futures, with only $400 million compared to $20 billion.
-To provide further context about the potential growth of Options, the notional value of outstanding derivatives for equities was $610 trillion as of June 2021, whereas the current figure for the crypto market is only $11 billion.
+In terms of open interest (OI), options products are still significantly underutilized relative to futures, with only $400 million compared to $20 billion.
+To provide further context about the potential growth of options, the notional value of outstanding derivatives for equities was $610 trillion as of June 2021, whereas the current figure for the crypto market is only $11 billion.

 Deribit